shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 5. Create pdf of flash cards to print
 ### Non-functional Requirements
 ### Summary
-- The user can create a pdf of flash cards so that they can print
+- Users can create a pdf of flash cards so that they can print
 ### Actors
-- the user
+- {User}
-- the flash card
+- Flashcard
 ### Preconditions
-- User must be signed in.
+- {User} must be signed in.
 - Flashcards must exist on the account
 ### Triggers
-- User selects "create pdf" button
+- {User} selects "create pdf" button
 ### Primary Sequence
-- User clicks the "Create PDF" button
+- {User} clicks the "Create PDF" button
-- User chooses the flashcard
+- {User} chooses the flashcard
-- System eventually creates a PDF
+- System creates PDF
 ### Primary Postconditions
 - PDF has been created
-- User is able to download or print
+- Ability for {User} to download or print PDF file
 ### Alternate Sequences
 - System displays an error
 - System asks to select Flashcard again
 ### Alternate Trigger
-- Users share pdf directly to social media
+- {User} share pdf directly to social media
 ### Alternate Postconditions
-- User does not have Flashcard to print
+- {User} does not have Flashcard to print

 ---

 ### 6. Change Order of Cards Based Off Accuracy
 ### Non-functional Requirements
 ### Summary
-- When doing flashcards, change the order of the cards based off previous attemps at memorizing
+- When doing flashcards, change the order of the cards based off previous attempts at memorizing
 ### Actors
-- the user
+- {User}
-- the flash card
+- Flashcard
 ### Preconditions
-- User must be signed in.
+- {User} must be signed in.
 - Flashcard must exist on the account
-- User must attempt to memorize
+- {User} must attempt to memorize
 ### Triggers
-- The order of cards will be automatically changed when user attempts.
+- Order of cards will be automatically changed when {User} attempts.
 ### Primary Sequence
-- User chooses a Flashcard to attempt
+- {User} chooses Flashcard to attempt
 - System automatically changes the order
 ### Primary Postconditions
-- The order of cards has been changed
+- Order of cards has been changed
 ### Alternate Sequences
 - System displays an error
 - System keeps changing the order of cards
 ### Alternate Trigger
 ### Alternate Postconditions
-- User attempts to delete the card
+- {User} attempts to delete the card

 ---

 ### 7. Mind map of Flashcards
 ### Non-functional Requirements
 ### Summary
-- The user will have the ability to input flashcards to create a mind map.
+- Ability for users to input Flashcards in order to create a mind map.
-- The starting point is the map while the flashcards are the branches.
-The system will prompt the user to input a
-- starting map and will ask the user to input flashcards as the branches.
+Starting point is the map while Flashcards are the branches.
+System will prompt {User} to input a starting map and will ask {User} to input Flashcards as the branches.
 ### Actors
-- User
+- {User}
 ### Preconditions
-- User is logged in
+- {User} is logged in
-- Has flashcards
+- {User} has Flashcards
 ### Triggers
-- User requires Mind Map to visualize their flashcards
+- {User} sends request to Mind Map to visualize their Flashcards
 ### Primary Sequence
-- User clicks “Create Mind Map using Flash Cards”
+- {User} clicks “Create Mind Map using Flash Cards”
-- System prompts user to input starting point map
+- System prompts {User} to input starting point map
-- System prompts user to input branch(es) for map(s)
+- System prompts {User} to input branch(es) for map(s)
-- User clicks finish map
+- {User} clicks finish map
 ### Primary Postconditions
-- User will be able to view their mind map
+- {User} will be able to view their mind map
 ### Alternate Sequences
 ### Alternate Trigger
-- First time using Mind Map of Flash Cards
+- {User} is using Mind Map of Flashcards for the first time
 ### Alternate Postconditions
-- User does not have flash cards
+- {User} does not have Flashcards

 ---

 ### 8. Render Markdown Notes